andrewy1n/Bit-Chess/README.md

 ## Usage <a name="usage"></a>

-If you want to run PERFT, import the PERFT class and calling the perft function:
+If you want to run PERFT, import the PERFT class and call the perft function:

 ```
 from